OutWooods/motivationNuxt/README.md

 Nuxt
 Tailwind
 Vue
-Gravity.js
+Gravity.js (not used so far)
-(insert music library here)
+(potentially a music library in the future)

 #### Tech
 Nuxt